DennyRodrigues/Forex-trading-application/README.md

 First, it's necessary to use or create your account on https://twelvedata.com/account, and get your own api key There are two folders, frontend and backend.
-You will need to create a .env file on both:
+You will need to create a .env on the root folder with the following variables:

-On the backend:
+Used by the backend:

 ```
 PORT={PORT}
 API_KEY=YOUR_API_KEY
 MONGO_URL=YOUR_MONGO_URL
 JWT_SECRET=YOUR_JWT_SECRET

 ```

-On the frontend:
+Used by the frontend:

 ```
 REACT_APP_BASE_URL={BASE_URL} ex: http://localhost:3000
 REACT_APP_SOCKET_URL={SOCKET_URL} ex 'http://localhost:5007'

 ```

 To start the backend, enter the /backend folder and run:

 ```

 npm install
+npm build
 npm start

 ```

 To start the frontend, enter the /frontend folder and run:

 ```

 npm install
 npm start

 ```

 ## Techonologies: